 Often, people will buckle under because they realize the ramifications are horrible if they don't take the prosecutor's deal, but if someone truly is innocent.
 They don't feel like they did anything wrong — which was the case here — that person is not taking a deal, even if they get a worse resolution.

 Fighting Criminal Charges in Los Angeles

 Often, people feel like I can't make a deal on a case where I'm innocent, and I don't blame them.
 I never encourage anybody to take a deal unless they feel they were guilty and they did something wrong.
 Otherwise, we have to fight it.

-But that doesn't mean that the prosecutors aren't bearing down on a person; the charge is still severe.
-That's why it's so crucial that if you're going to go trial and all of the marbles are on the line, somebody like me who has been doing this for 26 years, has a lot of experience and can get the result you need.
+But that doesn't mean the prosecutors aren't bearing down on a person; the charge is still severe.
+That's why it's so crucial that if you're going to go trial and all of the marbles are on the line, somebody like me, who has been doing this for 26 years, has a lot of experience and can get the result you need.
 Hedding Law Firm is a top-ranked Los Angeles criminal defense law firm that offers a free case review at (213) 542-0940 or fills out our contact form.